josephsl/addonUpdater/readme.md

 * Spanish community add-ons catalog
 * Catalogs maintained by NVDA communities in China and Taiwan

+## Version 23.02

+* NVDA will no longer offer what appears to be older add-on updates for most add-ons after checking for add-on updates.
+This applies to add-ons with version text of the form number.number.

 ## Version 23.01

 * NVDA will check minimum Windows version for add-on updates if update source is set to NVDA community add-ons website.